janoelze/dddir/README.md

 # dddir

-dddir creates directory structures from "blueprint"-files
+dddir creates directory structures from "blueprint"-files. dddir can create files and folders.

 ## Example